icza/backscanner/README.md

 and returns lines in reverse order, starting at a given position (which may be the end of the input) and going backward.

-Advancing and accessing lines of the input is done by calling the `Scanner.Line()` method, which returns the next line (previous in the source) as a `string`.
+Advancing and accessing lines of the input is done by calling `Scanner.Line()`, which returns the next line (previous in the source) as a `string`.

-For maximum efficiency, there is a `Scanner.LineBytes()` method.
-This method returns the next line as a byte slice, which shares its backing array with the internal buffer of the `Scanner`.
-This is for efficiency so no copy is made from the line data, but this also means you can only inspect or search in the slice before calling `Line()` or `LineBytes()` again, as the content of the internal buffer–and thus slices returned by `LineBytes()`–may be overwritten.
-If you need to retain the line data, make a copy of it or use the `Line()` method.
+For maximum efficiency there is `Scanner.LineBytes()`.
+It returns the next line as a byte slice, which shares its backing array with the internal buffer of `Scanner`.
+This is because no copy is made from the line data; but this also means you can only inspect or search in the slice before calling `Line()` or `LineBytes()` again, as the content of the internal buffer–and thus slices returned by `LineBytes()`–may be overwritten.
+If you need to retain the line data, make a copy of it or use `Line()`.

 Example using it: